bjnord/coding_practice/rust/README.md

 }
 ```

+#### Simplifying Result With a Custom Type and Error

+[This article](https://doc.rust-lang.org/rust-by-example/error/multiple_error_types/boxing_errors.html) shows how to add a type, such that you can replace `Result<T, ...>` with just `Result<T>` everywhere in your code.
+When the error portion of `Result` is `Box<dyn error::Error>` that cleans things up quite a bit.

+It also shows how to create a custom error (they call it `EmptyVec`), and how to define traits for it, such that a custom boxed error is easy to create when needed.

 #### Custom Errors

 The [custom\_error](https://crates.io/crates/custom_error/1.7.1) crate gives you a macro that supplies all the boilerplate needed for a custom error enumeration (note the lack of commas when the macro is used):